xlladdins/xll/docs/Excel4MacrosE-G.md

 **FPOS**(**file\_num**, position\_num)

-File\_num    is the unique ID number of the file for which you want to set the position.
+File\_num&nbsp;&nbsp;&nbsp;&nbsp;is the unique ID number of the file for which you want to set the position.
 File\_num is returned by a previously executed FOPEN function.
 If file\_num is not valid, FPOS returns the \#VALUE\! error value.

-Position\_num    is the location in the file that a character will be read from or written to.
+Position\_num&nbsp;&nbsp;&nbsp;&nbsp;is the location in the file that a character will be read from or written to.

   - > The first position in a file is 1, the location of the first byte.